asdstory/Single_Particle_Analysis/EM-scripts/View and select raw images manually RELION 3.1.md

 *Since RELION 3.1, the relion_display function cannot perform correct lowpass anymore, you will only get dark image instead of raw images with clear particles.
-Therefore, this new protocol is to compensate this by using relion_image_handler to rescale the raw image first and then we can open relion_display function and manually select/remove raw images after CTFFind step. *
+Therefore, this new protocol is to compensate this by using relion_image_handler to rescale the raw image first and then open relion_display function and manually select/remove raw images after CTFFind step. *

 # Step01 - Convert motioncorrected raw image into small scale images